 The pizzeria was recommended by a friend who lived in New York City.
 Walking in, I didn’t expect much, but it turned out to be so good.
 The pizza was a hybrid between thin crust and hand tossed.
-A chewy thick edge and thin interior that was the perfect balance of hand-tossed and thin crust pizza.
-Not crunchy and flavorless like thin crust pizza at many pizza chains and not too doughy like many hand tossed pizzas.
+A chewy thick edge and a thin interior that was the perfect balance of hand-tossed and thin crust pizza.
+Not crunchy and flavorless like thin crust pizza at many pizza chains and not too doughy like many hand-tossed pizzas.

-I’ve never been able to recreate that New York style pizza at home until now.
-I tried all types of pizza dough – prebaked crusts, refrigerated store bought dough, bread machine dough, and hand kneaded dough, but none ever turned out with the right taste and texture as this dough.
+I’ve never been able to recreate that New York-style pizza at home until now.
+I tried all types of pizza dough – prebaked crusts, refrigerated store-bought dough, bread machine dough, and hand kneaded dough, but none ever turned out with the right taste and texture as this dough.
 I stumbled on the recipe from America’s Test Kitchen when my husband bought me a subscription to their Online Cooking School for my birthday.
 America’s Test Kitchen is one of my favorite cooking websites – I love their science-based approach to cooking.

 For this homemade New York Style pizza crust, I use the basic ingredients that the original ATK recipe called for, but have adjusted the steps a bit to make this without a food processor.
 We now make this crust at home at least once a month, switching up the sauce and toppings from time to time.
 My husband’s favorite combination is marinara sauce as the base with pepperoni and banana peppers, while I prefer a barbecue sauce base with pineapple on top.